In a world of their own

 Since enlargement, more members will have the currency issue to deal with, as the European Parliament now contains members from 25 states.
 However, none of the new parliamentarians from the new members states have yet reached retirement.

 “If you have a pan-European scheme, your board should reflect that,” says Cunningham.

-he says.
 The scheme also has to produce 21 language versions of its annual report.
-Translation and interpretation is expensive, though the scheme is lucky enough to have the language resources of the European
+Translation and interpretation is expensive, though the scheme is lucky enough to have the language resources of the European Parliament on hand.

 “As we’re based in Luxembourg, we have no home bias; we’re truly pan-European,” he says.